-IEEE 802.11 station (STA): [IEEE 802.11 STA] Any station that is compliant with IEEE Std 802.11.
+IEEE 802.11 station (IEEE 802.11 STA): Any station that is compliant with IEEE Std 802.11.
 Any reference to the term station (STA) in this standard that is not qualified by the term IEEE 802.11 implicitly refers to an IEEE 802.11 station.

-measurement identifier (ID): [measurement ID] A transient device ID that an extended service set (ESS) can provide to a non-access point (non-AP) station (STA) or a non-AP multi-link device (non-AP MLD) to allow the non-AP STA or a non-AP MLD to identify itself to another access point (AP) or another
+measurement identifier (measurement ID): A transient device ID that an extended service set (ESS) can provide to a non-access point (non-AP) station (STA) or a non-AP multi-link device (non-AP MLD) to allow the non-AP STA or a non-AP MLD to identify itself to another access point (AP) or another

 AP multi-link device (AP MLD) in the same ESS during a beacon report measurement procedure.

-medium access control (MAC) management protocol data unit (MMPDU): [MMPDU] The unit of data
+medium access controlmanagement protocol data unit (MMPDU): The unit of data

-exchanged between two peer MAC entities, using services of the physical layer (PHY), to implement the MAC management protocol.
+exchanged between two peer medium access control (MAC) entities, using services of the physical layer (PHY), to implement the MAC management protocol.
 The MMPDU is transported in one or more Management frames.
 The MMPDU might include a Mesh Control field, a management message integrity code (MIC) element

 (MME), or a MIC element, but does not include a MAC header, a frame check sequence (FCS), or any other